-Venezuela’s law firms faced continued economic and political uncertainty throughout 2020.
-The outcome of the 2018 election remains disputed, with Nicolás Maduro and Juan Guaidó jostling for the title of president.
-Around 50 countries worldwide recognise Guaidó as Venezuela’s acting president, while others, including Russia and China, identify Maduro’s presidency as legitimate.
-Law firm managing partners have grudgingly accepted the situation and are working hard to maintain their business during these difficult times.
+Venezuela’s law firms continue to face economic and political uncertainty.
+The outcome of the 2018 election remains disputed, with Nicolás Maduro and Juan Guaidó still jostling for the title of president.

-Hyperinflation rather than Venezuela’s economic collapse remains the most pressing issue for law firms.
-In August 2021, the country slashed six zeroes off the bolívar soberano, dividing the currency by one million.
-This marked the third devaluation of the currency in less than 10 years.
-For law firms, inflation means pay packets are routinely reassessed, and remuneration in US dollars is commonplace across the board.
+Unsurprisingly, local law firm managing partners are working hard to maintain their business during these tough times.
+Inflation rather than Venezuela’s economic collapse remains the most pressing issue.
+In 2021, the country’s annual inflation rate reached 686.4%.
+For law firms, this means pay packets are routinely reassessed, and remuneration in US dollars is commonplace across the board.

-Despite their best efforts, nearly all the firms in this listing are struggling to retain lawyers.
-For the first time, partner counts (as well as associate counts) were down at most firms this year.
+Despite their best efforts, nearly all the firms in this chapter are struggling to retain lawyers.
 Many have fled Venezuela or are at least spending as much time away from it as possible.
-Around five million Venezuelans, equivalent to 16% of the country’s total population, have emigrated as a result of the political and economic crisis gripping the nation.
+There are around six million Venezuelan refugees and migrants globally who have left the country as a result of the ongoing political and economic crisis in the nation.
 Lawyers are a big part of that brain drain and, in most cases, firms do not have the luxury of being able to restore their ranks.

-Narrow margins mean firms are forced to make tough decisions over who to keep on.
+Narrow profit margins mean firms must make tough decisions over who to keep on.
 Junior lawyers have been hit hardest.
-The associate job market at top firms is largely stagnant and the prospect of promotion at most firms is negligible, although Leĝa Abogados bucked the trend by making six promotions in 2021.
-Meanwhile, partners, once prioritised for retention, are sometimes being forced to move on, or retire early.
-As for structural reform, career path institutionalisation has been put on hold at most firms.
+The associate job market at top firms is largely stagnant and the prospect of a promotion at most firms is negligible, although Leĝa Abogados bucked the trend by making six promotions in 2021.
+Meanwhile, partners, once prioritised for retention, are sometimes forced to move on or retire early.
+As for structural reforms, career path institutionalisation has been put on hold at most firms.
 Concern over who will replace the current generation of partners is widespread.
 On the plus side, however, Venezuelan firms operate with an exceptionally low partner-associate ratio (compared to other Latin American firms), partly as budgets do not allow for large departments, meaning clients benefit from an important level of partner involvement.

 Other areas of law are not performing so well.
-Firms with especially strong reputations for M&A work can get work on distressed acquisitions and large cross-border deals, but these transactions are out of reach for most.
+Firms with especially strong reputations for M&A work can get work on distressed acquisitions and large cross-border deals, but these transactions are out of reach for most Venezuelan firms.
 The same holds for firms known for their banking and finance know-how.
-Unsurprisingly, few banks are willing to lend money in the current climate, while only investors willing to accept massive risk are putting money into Venezuela’s industries.
+Unsurprisingly, few banks are willing to lend money given the state of Venezuela’s economy, while only investors willing to accept massive risk are putting money into the country’s industries.

-Back in April, global firm Dentons absorbed a local tax boutique, Vallenilla, Escalante & Asociados.
+In 2021, global firm Dentons absorbed a local tax boutique, Vallenilla, Escalante & Asociados.
 Dentons, which operates as Despacho de Abogados miembros de Dentons in Venezuela, strengthened its tax abilities to better serve local and international clients looking to do business in Venezuela.
-The decision to expand came as Venezuela battled astronomical inflation rates and the growing presence of the US dollar as an alternative to local currency.
+Baker McKenzie, the only other international firm in this chapter, remains an important player in the market.

 The outlook for intellectual property (IP) continues to be bleak.
-Another hike in registration fees has led many companies to abandon Venezuela altogether.
+High registration fees have caused many companies to leave the country.
 Boutiques and firms with large IP practices must now become increasingly creative to stay afloat, providing highly specialised services or acting as expert witnesses abroad.

-All eyes remain on state-owned oil and gas company PDVSA, which has stopped paying interest on most of its bonds, and which together with Venezuela’s government has accumulated billions of dollars in late interest payments.
+All eyes remain on state-owned oil and gas company PDVSA; it saw debt rise to US$34.9 billion in 2021.
 The company is responsible for 90% of Venezuela’s export revenue and its collapse would have a devastating effect on the entire economy.
-Investors predict that the bonds would double in value if Maduro were to leave office.